 Prohibited Activities

-The Bank prohibits all forms of bribery and corruption in the following prohibited activities:
+The Bank prohibits all forms of bribery and corruption.
+Employees are not allowed to engage in the following prohibited activities:

-- Giving or receiving Cash or Cash Equivalents in connection with the activities under this Policy
+- Giving or receiving Cash or Cash Equivalents in connection with the activities under this Policy, except Cheque which is issued by the Bank with the payee’s name included for local traditions and conventions such as funerals, weddings, and Buddhist ordinations.

 - Offering, promising, or giving Anything of Value, directly or indirectly, to anyone—or planning, supporting, or authorizing the same—if doing so is intended or could reasonably appear as intended to improperly obtain or retain business or any other advantage.